 Will list all workflow-controller jobs that have run within

 YOUR_NAMESPACE, whether or not they have been successful.
 All workflow-controller jobs are deleted after they have been in a completed state for 15 minutes.

-Will immediately deploy your project by starting a workflow-controller job in your cluster.
+Will immediately deploy your project by starting a workflow-controller job in your cluster, unless the

 Get Deployment Workflow Logs¶